MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

 ![Print report](media/service-admin-portal/powerbi-admin-print-report.png)

 ### Allow external guest users to edit and manage content in the organization

-Azure Active Directory B2B guest users can edit and manage content in the organization.
+Azure AD B2B guest users can edit and manage content in the organization.
 [Learn more](service-admin-azure-ad-b2b.md)

 The following image shows the option to Allow external guest users to edit and manage content in the organization.